AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

  **Note:** The problem was that I connected it to the high priority ports, after switching to the 1 and 2 it starts to work

- 8. Connect the black one to the hub directly and through the white one to the Internet **Note:** It turned out that there is no Internet.
+ 8. Connect the black one to the hub directly and through the white one to the Internet.

+ **Note:** It turned out that there is no Internet.
 As it was identified later, the hub did not work.

  **REDnode**